 IB MATHEMATICS HIGHER LEVEL (HL)

 Students who anticipate mathematics as a major component of their university studies should take Math HL.
 IB recommends it if you are aiming for math, engineering and physics majors.
-Students can choose to take 2 distinct courses under Math HL: Math AA HL and Math AI HL.
+Learn more about IB and college admission.

 IB MATHEMATICS ANALYSIS AND APPROACHES (MATH AA HL)

-Syllabus Outline for Math AA HL:
+Syllabus Outline for Math AA HL

 Below are the topics that HL students must learn in addition to the SL topics (see the section under 'Mathematics: Analysis and Approaches (Math AA SL)' above for the list of topics that both levels must learn).

-Topic 1: Numbers and Algebra (39 teaching hrs.)
+Topic 1: Numbers and Algebra (39 teaching hrs)

 • Permutations & Combinations